monsoonmaelstrom/book2/book2.md

 When it finally ebbs, my whole body feels limp.
 I would be in a puddle on the floor if Liam wasn’t holding me up, and he still has all of his clothes on.

-“What did you just do?”
+“What did you do?”
 I ask.

-“The same thing you did, only intentionally and—I think because it was intentional, instead of just spillover—more.
+“The same thing you did, only intentionally and—I think because it was intentional, instead of spillover—more.
 Like I said it feels nice,” his mouth twitches into a half smile as he says that last part.

-“That was more than just nice,” I tell him.
+“That was more than nice,” I tell him.
 “I’ve never felt anything like that in my life.”

 He shrugs, and it’s hard to tell in this light, but I think he might be blushing.